 How to Get a Suffolk County Police Accident Report

 FAST: The Quickest way to obtain a police report from the Suffolk County Police Department is to pick it up at Suffolk County Police Department Headquarters, 30 Yaphank Avenue, Yaphank, NY 11980.

 Reports can be picked up Monday through Friday, 9 a.m. to 3:45 p.m., 7 to 10 business days from the date of the accident.
 To find out if the report is available, call (631) 852-6015

 Download: Accident reports can be downloaded from LexisNexis Crash Reports.

 FOIL request: File a FOIL request online to get a Suffolk County Police accident report.

 By Mail: Requests by mail take 6-8 weeks Suffolk County Police Department, Central Records Section, 30 Yaphank Avenue, Yaphank, NY 11980.
 Follow the directions here | Alternate site: Follow the directions here and download the form here

 How to Get a Police Accident Report from a Village Police Department

-If you need a report from a village or other local police department on Long Island, you can request it directly from the police department or from LexisNexis Crash Reports or Department of Motor Vehicles (see top of page).
+If you need a report from a village or other local police department on Long Island, you can request it directly from the police department or from LexisNexis Crash Reports or the Department of Motor Vehicles (see the top of page).